 any interruption or suspension, or partial interruption or suspension of a service.

-In making any representation contemplated by clause 21.3 an Access Seeker shall not engage in unethical, misleading or deceptive conduct.
+In making any representation contemplated by clause 21.3 an Access Seeker shall not engage in any unfair, unethical, misleading or deceptive conduct.

 The Access Provider shall not be involved in or seek to involve itself in a direct relationship with the Access Seeker’s End Users or Access Seeker Customers.

 DISPUTE RESOLUTION

-The parties shall resolve any dispute, controversy or claim arising between them in respect of these Supply Terms (“Dispute”) in accordance with the procedures below.
+The parties shall resolve any dispute, controversy or claim arising between them in respect of this Agreement (“Dispute”) in accordance with the procedures below.
 Any Billing Dispute about whether an invoice issued by a Billing Party contains any Statement Errors or other errors shall be dealt with in accordance with the provisions of Schedule 4 – (Billing) of the Reference Offer.
+The process for reviewing, responding to, consulting on and implementing any New Service Order shall be dealt with in accordance with the provisions of Annex 1 to the Main Body of the Reference Offer.

 The parties shall continue to comply with their respective obligations during a Dispute.

-A party shall not use information obtained in the course of any Dispute Resolution Procedure for any purpose other than to resolve the relevant Dispute.
+Subject to Clause 20 (Confidentiality), a party shall not use information obtained in the course of any Dispute Resolution Procedure for any purpose other than to resolve the relevant Dispute.

-A party’s compliance with the Dispute Resolution Procedures does not prejudice any right or remedy available to that party in respect of any breach of these Supply Terms.
-Nothing in these Supply Terms prevents a party from seeking urgent interlocutory, injunctive or other immediate relief.
+A party’s compliance with the Dispute Resolution Procedures does not prejudice any right or remedy available to that party in respect of any breach of this Agreement.
+Nothing in this Agreement prevents a party from seeking urgent interlocutory, injunctive or other immediate relief.

 Dispute Officer and CEO

-If a Dispute arises between the parties, then either party may by written notice to the other party refer the Dispute to the Dispute Officer of each party, or a nominee of the Dispute Officer, to resolve the Dispute.
+If a Dispute arises between the parties, then either party may ,by written notice to the other party, refer the Dispute to the Dispute Officer of each party, or a nominee of the Dispute Officer, to resolve the Dispute.

-The parties shall first refer any Dispute to the Dispute Officers before pursuing any other dispute resolution procedure.
+The parties shall first refer any Dispute to the Dispute Officers before pursuing any other step in the applicable dispute resolution procedure.

 The Dispute Officers shall confer and endeavor in good faith on a “without prejudice” basis to resolve the Dispute by negotiating a commercial settlement.